Gallery of Arts and History at Epcot (Race Against the Sun Exhibit)

-As you enter the Morocco Pavilion, you’ll find the exhibit on the immediate left.
-Two large double doors serve as the only entrance and exit to the gallery.
+As you enter the Morocco Pavilion, the exhibit is on your immediate left.
+Two large double doors serve as the entrance and exit to the gallery.

 Below are a few quick references for the Gallery of Arts and History.